Tech, tourism, and low taxes: real estate investing in Las Vegas

 It's not just the neon, casinos and resorts that might induce nomads to stay.
 Unlike neighboring California, there is no state income tax, not to mention no danger of forest fires, earthquakes and mudslides, nor the extreme weather events like hurricanes or tornadoes that plague other parts of the country.

 Based on factors like cost of living, Numbeo’s quality of life index is “high.”
 J.D.
-Power ranked McCarran International Airport third (tied with Orlando’s) among the nation’s megas, and the Bay Area is less than an hour’s flight away.
-A high-speed rail connection to San Diego is in the works, Sah points out.
+Power ranked McCarran International Airport sixth among the nation’s megas in 2021, and the Bay Area is less than an hour’s flight away.
 The Grand Canyon is within four hours’ drive, and the arid climate offers 300 sunny days a year.

 “There's even a glacier in Nevada,” says Martinez, referring to Wheeler Peak Glacier, 300 miles from the city.
 “I bet you didn't know that.”

 And the Entertainment Capital of the World has more to offer than Celine Dion and Cirque du Soleil.
 Sports fans are psyched to have the NFL's Raiders (another migrant from California), the NHL's Golden Knights, and the WNBA's Aces.
 Major musical acts play here.

 The majority-minority hip-hop dance troupe Jabbawockeez, whose anonymous members perform wearing masks and take their name from Lewis Carroll's “Jabberwocky,” have been in residence at MGM Resorts for some 15 years.

 One might not think fine art and Las Vegas belong in the same sentence, but Sin City is not without high culture.
 The Bellagio Gallery of Fine Art (“Where great art goes on vacation”) stages shows of masters from Picasso to Basquiat.